keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 And confirm that they are `z`, `y`, and `x`.
-If our syntax tree had location information we could easily collect the preciece locations of the undefined variables.
+If our syntax tree had location information we could easily collect the precise locations of the undefined variables.

 ## Summary